scalawithcats/scala-with-cats/src/pages/applicatives/examples.md

 We can implement `product` in terms of the monad operations, and Cats enforces this implementation for all monads.
-This gives us unexpected, and some would say less useful, behaviour for a number of data types.
+This gives what we might think of as unexpected and less useful behaviour for a number of data types.
+The consistency of semantics is actually useful for higher level abstractions, but we don't know about those yet.

-If this is the case, why bother with `Cartesian` at all?
+So why bother with `Cartesian` at all?
-The answer is that we can create useful data types that have instances of `Cartesian` but not `Monad`.
+The answer is that we can create useful data types that have instances of `Cartesian` (and `Applicative`) but not `Monad`.
 This frees us to implement `product` in different ways.
-Let's examing this further by looking at the error handling example from the start of the chapter.
+Let's examing this further by looking at a new data type for error handling.